 FEE HELP applies only to CIT higher education subjects.
 These include:

 - Final (third) year subjects in the Bachelor of Forensic Science (Crime Scene Examination).
-VET Student Loans/VET FEE-HELP is available for first and second year subjects.
+VET Student Loans is available for first and second year subjects.

 - All subjects in the Bachelor of Games and Virtual Worlds (Programming).

 You can only get FEE-HELP for the tuition fee component of your course or subject fees (including Skills Recognition).
 FEE-HELP cannot be used to pay for any other costs such as the Service and Amenities Fee, textbooks, personal equipment/clothing, printing, accommodation, and travel costs.

 Is FEE-HELP available for Certificate, Diploma and Advanced Diploma courses?

 FEE-HELP does not apply to these qualifications.
 CIT's publicly available VET qualifications (Certificates, Diplomas and Advanced Diplomas) are offered at affordable costs subsidised by the ACT Government which is less than full cost commercial rates.